Arian Foster: The AFC’s Mystery Man

 The upshot of the NFL-ESPN tiff.

 Earlier this month, talking to TV critics in Los Angeles, ESPN’s senior coordinating producer Dwayne Bray spoke glowingly of the relationship between ESPN and the PBS investigative-journalism show Frontline.
 ESPN partnered with this outside company, a rarity for a news organization with infinite resources such as ESPN, to work the story on concussions and head trauma in the NFL.
 That day, Bray told the TV critics: "We respect Frontline greatly.
 They respect us.
 And the NFL is going to have to understand that."

 Bray learned a hard lesson in the realities of the relationship between the NFL and Big TV on Thursday, a few days after commissioner Roger Goodell, NFL Network president Steve Bornstein and two ESPN executives clashed over the reporting of the issue by ESPN and Frontline.
 The league believes the reporting of the story has been one-sided, showing team doctors often ignoring players’ best interests to return them to games when they weren’t physically fit to do so.
 The New York Times reported the lunch meeting "was combative" and the result was ESPN pulling out of the collaboration.
-"Disney folks [ESPN is owned by Disney] got involved and shut us down," the newspaper quoted Bray as telling demoralized ESPN investigative staffers.
+"Disney folks got involved and shut us down," the newspaper quoted Bray as telling demoralized ESPN investigative staffers.